jeremycherfas/user/pages/03.blog/277.reading-coding-and-commenting/item.md

 </form>
 ````

-If I were to be hypercritical I'd complain that the styling is clunky and not the same as the other form, but it is definitely good enough.
+~~If I were to be hypercritical I'd complain that the styling is clunky and not the same as the other form, but it is definitely good enough.~~

+Thanks to the aforementioned IndieWeb chums, everything looks good now.
+And, bonus, the help came *via* a webmention, which you can see below.